The 2016 Application is now closed. Please check beck in September to apply for 2017.

 Only the Dean of the Graduate School has the authority to make an offer of admission.

 Applicants denied admission may reapply in a subsequent year if further training or experience is presented to strengthen the application.
-However, applicants who have not been offered admission to the same department or program for three (3) consecutive years should not reapply to the Graduate School.
+However, applicants who have submitted three (3) applications to a single department or program without being offered admission may not reapply to the same program.